laravel/jetstream-docs/2.x/features/api.md

 ### First-Party UI Initiated Requests

-When a user makes a request to a route within your `routes/web.php` file, the request will typically be authenticated by Sanctum through a authenticated session cookie based guard.
+When a user makes a request to a route within your `routes/web.php` file, the request will typically be authenticated by Sanctum through an authenticated session cookie based guard.
 In most Laravel applications, this is the `web` guard.

 When the user is making a first-party request through the application UI, the `tokenCan` method will always return `true`.
 Remember, this does not necessarily mean that your application has to allow the user to perform the action.
-Typically, your policies will determine if the token has been granted the permission to perform the abilities **as well as check that the user instance itself should be allowed to perform the action**.
+Typically, your policies will determine if the token has been granted permission to perform the abilities **as well as check that the user instance itself should be allowed to perform the action**.

-For example, in the case of updating a blog post, this might mean checking that token is authorized to update posts **and** that the post belongs to the user:
+For example, in the case of updating a blog post, this might mean checking that the token is authorized to update posts **and** that the post belongs to the user:

 ```php
 return $request->user()->id === $post->user_id &&
        $request->user()->tokenCan('post:update')
 ```

-At first, allowing the `tokenCan` method to be called and always return `true` for first-party UI initiated requests may seem strange; however, it is convenient to be able to always assume an API token is available and can be inspected via the `tokenCan` method.
-This means that you may always call the `tokenCan` method within your application's authorizations policies without worrying about whether the request was triggered from your application's UI or was initiated by one of your API's third-party consumers.
+At first, allowing the `tokenCan` method to be called and always return `true` for first-party UI-initiated requests may seem strange; however, it is convenient to be able to always assume an API token is available and can be inspected via the `tokenCan` method.
+This means that you may always call the `tokenCan` method within your application's authorization policies without worrying about whether the request was triggered from your application's UI or was initiated by one of your API's third-party consumers.